 Isn’t it remarkable that the human civilization is expanding by 1.5 million more of us per week?
 If you like playing with numbers, this works out to 220,000+ people per day.
 9,000+ per hour.
 150 more per minute.
 3 more every couple of seconds.
 And, yes, for the skeptical reader, these figures represent net growth of births minus deaths.

 One powerful way to think about this sort of growth is this: what would you actually think if there were 150 more gorillas on the planet every minute?
-What about alligators?
-Wiener dogs?
+What about tigers?
+Wolves?
 Think about it – non-stop, minute after minute, day after day, year after year.
-Like a huge, rapid mushroom bloom, more and more and more sprouting up constantly.

-One huge implication of this expansion is that each of these additional people have an inherent claim upon a fair and substantial share of land, food, shelter and other resources: all of which must be extracted from the already suffering biosphere.
-Because, we are not actually talking about 81 million wiener dogs or fluffy kittens.
+One huge implication of our human expansion is that each of these additional people have an inherent claim upon a fair and substantial share of land, food, shelter and other resources: all of which must be extracted from the already suffering biosphere.
+Because, we are not actually talking about 81 million dogs or cats each year.
 What we are talking about is 81 million large, environmentally impactful, mammalian bipedal-primates.

-As of 2017, the United Nations projected that human population could be anywhere between 7.2 (low projection) and 16.5 billion (high projection) by the end of this century.
-The medium UN projection, which represents their best estimate, is now the highest it has ever been: 11.2 billion in 2100.
-Over 85% of this growth will be driven by sub-Saharan Africa, which is expected to add 3.2 billion people by 2100.
+As of 2019, the United Nations projected that human population could be anywhere between 7.3 (low projection) and 15.5 billion (high projection) by the end of this century.
+The medium UN projection, which represents their best estimate, is 10.8 billion in 2100.
+Over 85% of this growth will be driven by sub-Saharan Africa, which is expected to add around 3 billion people by 2100.

 The differences between the high, medium and low UN projections are hinged on assumptions about fertility rates around the world.
 Again, the medium projection uses the UN’s best estimate of fertility trends through 2100 in each country.
 The high projection calculates population growth at a level where fertility is 0.5 children higher; the low projection calculates at a level 0.5 children lower.